TedTschopp/tedt.org/_posts/Drafts/2023-10-17-You-Have-My-Sword-and-My-Bow-and-My-Axe.md

 **Explosive.**  Upon a hit, Each creature within 5 feet of the target must succeed on a DC 15 Dexterity saving throw or take the weapon's normal damage.
 If the weapon misses, the ammunition fails to detonate, or bounces away harmlessly before doing so.

-**Stationary.** A stationary weapon has to be set up before it can be fired.
-Setting up a stationary weapon requires an action.

-**Mass Produced.**  A society that is two tech levels higher than the tech level that introduced the weapon can mass produce weapon, ammunition, or armor.
-When this is done, the weapon acts like it is fragile as well costing half the amount it costs normally.

-**Mastercrafted.**  This weapon was crafted by a master craftsman.
-When rolling damage dice and any one dice rolls it’s maximum add an additional +1 to the total damage rolled.